DongzeHE/scpca-docs/docs/sce_file_contents.md

 | `target_type` | Whether each ADT is a `target`, `neg_control`, or `pos_control`.
 This column will be empty if target information is unknown. |

 Finally, additional metadata for the CITE-seq data processing can be found in the metadata slot of the alternative experiment.
-This metadata slot has the same contents as the [parent experiment metadata](#experiment-metadata), along with one additional field `ambient_profile` which holds a list of representing the ambient concentrations of each ADT.
+This metadata slot has the same contents as the [parent experiment metadata](#experiment-metadata), along with one additional field, `ambient_profile`, which holds a list of representing the ambient concentrations of each ADT.

 ```r
 citeseq_metadata <- metadata(altExp(sce, "CITEseq"))